alanlivio/bash-helpers/README.md

 * `gnome_sanity` (at ubuntu bash): enable dark mode, disable animations, clean taskbar (e.g. small icons), uninstall pre-installed and not used apps (e.g. weather, news, calendar, solitaire)
 * `gnome_disable_unused_apps_in_search`: remove from apps such as icedtea,brasero,etc from search

-### win install helpers

-* `win_install_msys` (at windows GitBash): to install msys (Cygwin-based) with bash to build GNU-based win32 applications
-* `win_install_wsl` (at windows GitBash): to install WSL/Ubuntu (version 2, fixed home).
-This helper automates the process described in [Microsoft WSL Tutorial](https://docs.microsoft.com/en-us/windows/wsl/wsl2-install).
-After running it, it requires restarting windows and running it again.
-When the Ubuntu app starts, you need to configure your username/password.
-* See others `win_install_*` at ./lib/win.bash

 ### win sanity helpers

 * `win_sanity_ui` (at gitbash): enable dark mode, disable animations, clean taskbar (e.g. small icons)